felipead/sqs-mega/README.md

 It is ideal for event-driven **microservices** or **distributed systems** that need to communicate using the [**Publish-Subscribe**](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) pattern or process background tasks.
 It leverages both the power and resiliency of Amazon SQS, packaged in a way that makes it simple to publish and subscribe to events or consume messages in the background using your platform of choice.

-SQS MEGA implementations also have an idiomatic and expressive **pattern-matching** DSL that allows developers to subscribe to specific events or match messages easily.
+SQS MEGA implementations also have an idiomatic and expressive **pattern-matching** DSL that allows developers to subscribe to specific events and filter messages easily.

 The framework can replace intricated setups or heavy tools that could be difficult to learn or configure correctly, such as [Celery](http://www.celeryproject.org), [ActiveMQ](https://activemq.apache.org), [Sidekiq](https://sidekiq.org), [Resque](http://resque.github.io), [delayed_job](https://github.com/collectiveidea/delayed_job/), or even [RabbitMQ](https://www.rabbitmq.com) and [Apache Kafka](https://kafka.apache.org).
 Amazon SQS standard queues scale automatically and offer at-least-once delivery assurances, combining the best of both worlds.